-Ok, so again not a question, but we've heard this a lot over the last year and want to just briefly respond to this so you will have a better idea about working for us.
+Ok, so again not a question, but we've heard this a lot and want to briefly respond to this so you will have a better idea about working for us.

 Albuquerque is primarily stage based theater, with few alternate formats.
 Acting in the round and interacting with the audience is much different than standing up on a stage and (mostly) ignoring the audience.
 So even if you have an impressive resume, you will still need to have an open mind and a willingness to really play off the audience.

 Other than that, please come audition for us, prior experience with alternate formats is not a must, just the open mind to try it out is required (and if you get cast and are stuck on how to handle a situation, you can always ask your fellow actors who have been with us for multiple shows).

 What are you looking for?
 How do I get cast?

 Well, primarily you have to show up to the audition.
 Other than that...

 We set up our auditions so we can gauge your natural ability to deal with the audience surrounding you (meaning your fellow actors are seated around you as an audience stand in).

 - Going over the top during the audition is fine (we can always ask you to bring it back down).

 - We are looking for people who can bring to life a very two dimensional character from the page.